What is a switch?

 In practice this means the monitoring of a number of metrics.
 Firstly, each switch port's status, whether they are active or inactive, and why they became so, is important to have highlighted in your monitoring dashboard.
 Ports that are in use, but should not be, can be a potential security breach, while ports that should be functioning but are not may signal a malfunctioning or a misconfiguration.
 Network port monitoring can reveal both conditions.

-Once the status of each switch port is known, it is necessary to know how they are performing.
+Once the operational status of each switch port is known, it is necessary to know how they are performing.
 The bandwidth used by each port, along with their packet and error rates, needs to be constantly monitored.
-This information will tell the administrator how well each port is working, and if there is a possible hardware fault.

 All network interfaces exposed to the switches need to be monitored as well.
-Here their bandwidth and general usage are two metrics that can alert you of possible problems.
+Here their bandwidth and general usage are two key metrics that can alert you of possible problems.

 Once ports and network interfaces are under observation, the switches themselves are the next matter.
 Their overall health, as in CPU average utilization, free memory, operational temperature, is as important as a monitoring of the switch ports.
 Some of the problems highlighted by port monitoring may be caused by a faulty switch, or an overworked one.
 Collecting metrics on the switches and not just the ports will give you an optimal view of these network backbones.